-- 1. The location, size, function and design of the activity centre must be consistent with the requirements of the City of Casey Activity Centres Strategy 2019 and Activity Centres Policy in the Casey Planning Scheme. - 2.
-Non-retail commercial and community uses should make up at least 25 percent the floor area for the whole of the centre, this should be located above or at the rear of the retail uses.
+Requirements R17 The location, size, function and design of the activity centre must be consistent with the requirements of the City of Casey Activity Centres Strategy 2019 and Activity Centres Policy in the Casey Planning Scheme.
+R18 Heather Grove must be treated as a 'main street' from Casey Fields Boulevard to the drainage channel.
+Guidelines Non-retail commercial and community uses should make up at G5 least 25 percent the floor area for the whole of the centre, this should be located above or at the rear of the retail uses.
+G5 G6 whole of the centre, this should be located above or at the rear of the whole of the centre, this should be located above or at the rear of the retail uses.A mix of a small format supermarket, specialty retail, hospitality uses, and